-This sourdough bread recipe is the ultimate guide to making your own sourdough bread!
+Our best sourdough bread recipe is the ultimate guide!
 Easy to follow instructions, a printable checklist, and a step-by-step video help you master that tangy flavor, chewy crust, and perfect texture.

 Ready to get your hands dirty?
-Making sourdough bread at home is one of the most satisfying, transformative things you can do.
+Making homemade sourdough bread is one of the most satisfying, transformative things you can do.
 It’s tastier, healthier, and cheaper than any bread you’ll buy at the supermarket.
-As two professional home cooks with previous careers in business writing, Alex and I leveraged our skills for making complex processes simple and created our best sourdough bread recipe, the Simplified Guide for Sourdough Bread.
-It has easy to understand steps, a video, and a printable checklist to make sure you’re able to master how to make sourdough bread.
-Keep reading for our sourdough bread recipe and all you need to know about how to make sourdough bread at home!
+As two professional home cooks with previous careers in business writing, Alex and I leveraged our skills for making complex processes simple and created our best recipe: the Simplified Guide for Sourdough Bread.
+It has easy to understand steps, a video, and a printable checklist to make sure you’re able to master the process.
+Keep reading for our sourdough bread recipe!

 Our master video: Sourdough Bread Recipe